top of page

 Spider-Man Xbox

-Treyarch builds off their Dreamcast port, even bringing over the janky camera.
+Treyarch builds off their Dreamcast port, even bringing the janky camera along.
 The exclusive Kraven level is worthwhile.
 The unlockable playable Green Goblin would be $25 DLC today.
-Maguire and Dafoe's voice acting is incredible, but Bruce Campbell steals the show.
+Toby Maguire and Willem Dafoe's voice acting is nice to have, but Bruce Campbell steals the show.

 Release: Apr 16, 2002